|

 descend from den animals and the airline crates more closely resemble the den

-or 300 for final adult female and 300 for final adult male.
+or 300 for female and 300 for male.
 In wire crates

 I use the 20" x 30" for puppies and females and the 24" x 36" for males.